dutu/poloniex-api-node/README.md

 * `proxy` - proxy to be used for requests (REST API)
 * `nonce` - custom function that returns an unique and ever increasing number
 * `agent` - sets specific http.Agent for REST API calls and WebSocket connection.
 (It is useful for using socks proxy to avoid the 403 error with CAPTCHA.
 See [#20](https://github.com/dutu/poloniex-api-node/issues/20#issuecomment-359789499))
+* `headers` - HTTP Headers, such as User-Agent, can be set in the object.
+See [https://github.com/request/request#custom-http-headers](https://github.com/request/request#custom-http-headers "the Request module")

 ## REST API